Niryo/controllerim/README.md

 ## Agenda:
 * Data flow is unidirectional- from parent down to the children.
 A parent cannot fetch data from child controllers.
 * Every 'smart component' should have a controller.
-* A controller is a plain Javascript class and is not aware of the view it controls.
-A view could be easly replaced without the need for making changes in the controller.
+* A controller is a plain Javascript class and is not tightly coupled to any view.
 * The controller holds a state and methods for manipulating the state.
 * The controller's lifecycle should be bounded to the component's lifecycle. when a component enters the screen, A new fresh controller will be created, and when the component is destroyed the controller will be destroyed.
-* A component can get and set data from parents controllers (not necessarily direct parents), but it cannot use data from the controllers of sibling components.
+* A component can get and set data from parents' controllers (not necessarily direct parents), but it cannot use data from the controllers of sibling components.
-* Every controller should be explicitly provided in order to be used by child components.
+* Every controller should be explicitly exposed (provided) in order to be used by child components.
-* Any change in the controller state will be automatically reflected in the view.
+* Any changes to the controller state will be automatically reflected by the view.
-* React basic state (componet's state) is really good for dumb components, but its not so good for smart components.
-It cannot be esaly shared to deep nested children, it prevents separation of logic and view to different files, and it is not easly testable.
-React view controllers tackles exactly those points.

 ## Why
 * **Zero boilerplate:** Controllers are just plain javascript classes, and All you need to do in order to make your views react to changes in the controllers, is just to wrap them with `observer` and you are good to go.